 What is the Water Quality in Madison, Alabama?

-Compared to other US cities over 50,000, Madison water quality ranks in the lower-middle range for contamination excluding Lead.
+Compared to other US cities, Madison water quality ranks in the lower-middle range for contamination excluding Lead.

 Let’s look closer at what’s in Madison water.